How many Eero Pro 6 nodes do you need for your home?

 Every house is different

 Not all houses are built the same.
-Some have concrete or block walls that may block signals while others may just have a more robust frame.
+Some have concrete or block walls that may block signals, while others may just have a more robust frame.
 Dense walls are a death sentence to 5GHz signals.
-This will be the case for every modern router, including the best wireless routers.
-You may end up needing more Eero nodes than you expected.
+This will be the case for every modern router, including the best Wi-Fi 6 routers.
+As a result, you may need more Eero nodes than you expected.
+You may also find a better fit with another one of the best Wi-Fi 6 mesh systems.

 If you're still having trouble getting an adequate wireless signal to your Eero Pro 6 nodes, you can run an Ethernet cable from the router to the node to form a wired backhaul.
 This will be configured automatically.
 If you pair an Ethernet connection with a powerline adapter, you can provide up to a 1Gbps connection with your existing home wiring.